Penalty card: Blue card

+Plans for the introduction of the blue card more widely were expected to be published by the International Football Association Board (IFAB), on 9 February 2024 but were delayed;

+Bandy

-Bandy: A blue card is used in bandy to indicate a ten-minute timed penalty given to a player.
+A blue card is used in bandy to indicate a ten-minute timed penalty given to a player.
 The offending player must leave the playing area and wait on a penalty bench near the centre line until the penalty has expired.
-During the 10 minute period the player may not be replaced, although he or she may be replaced with a different player when the penalty has expired.
+During the 10 minute period the player may not be replaced.
+However, a different player may replace them when the penalty has expired.
 A blue card is typically shown for offences that are more serious than those warranting a white card including attacking an opponent in a violent or dangerous way, causing advantage by intentionally stopping the ball with a high stick or protesting a referee's decision.